+The current pandemic is creating new challenges and opportunities for the Council to address.
 This is a challenging time for the whole of Local Government.
-The Council has faced a considerable reduction in central Government funding and emerging cost pressures from issues such as affordable housing.
+The Council has faced a considerable reduction in central Government funding and emerging cost pressures from the impact of the current emergency.